 - Any damages or judgements of either spouse

 Once the courts decide on an appropriate amount and length for spousal support, both parties must agree to the terms.
 When each spouse gives his or her consent, the law stipulates that the contract cannot be modified.
-A skilled attorney can ensure his or her client is being treated fairly before signing any agreement.
+A skilled Phoenix spousal support attorney can ensure his or her client is being treated fairly before signing any agreement.

-Earning or Fighting Spousal Support With an Arizona Legal Team
+Earning or Fighting For Spousal Support

 “David Goldfarb is the epitome of a professional family attorney.
 Concise, detail oriented, forward thinking and a courtroom demeanor that a judge will acknowledge and understand.” – Don M.